-This degree is ideal if you're interested in the science behind our health ? from our individual health, to global issues such as epidemics or the treatment of dementia.
-You'll study the essential scientific concepts underpinning the function of the human mind and body; the incidence, diagnosis and treatment of disease and disability; and the maintenance and improvement of health in different populations.
+This degree examines the science behind health.
+From individual health to global issues like epidemics or the treatment of dementia.
+You'll study scientific concepts that underpin the function of the human mind and body.
+Explore the incidence, diagnosis and treatment of disease and disability.
+And examine the maintenance and improvement of health in different populations.
 It's particularly relevant if you work in, or aspire to work in, a health-related profession.

 In this diploma, you'll study the essential scientific concepts underpinning the function of the human mind and body; the incidence, diagnosis and treatment of disease and disability; and the maintenance and improvement of health in different populations.
 If you're interested in the science behind our health ? from what we can do as individuals to stay healthy, to global health issues such as epidemics or the treatment of people with dementia ? this diploma is for you.
 It's particularly relevant if you work in health-related professions, or you're thinking about doing so.

 In this project module, which is entirely online, you'll carry out an in-depth investigation into a mental health science topic of your choice.
 You must link it to one or more core topics and knowledge-based learning objectives from either (S826) or (SD816).
 Your project can be literature based or involve laboratory work, but it must focus on a well-defined area (diagnosis, causes or interventions) directly related to anxiety, depression, psychosis or dementia, and be primarily from biological or psychological perspectives.
 You'll have the support and guidance of a supervisor by both email and telephone.